summonholmes/hmm-pandas/README.md

 # hmm-pandas
-A sane, tabular representation of the Hidden Markov Model and its associated algorithms
+Regarding the Hidden Markov Model (HMM) and its associated algorithms (Forward, Backward, Viterbi), much of the research, materials, and implementations are mathematically convoluted.
+This project presents the HMM and its capabilities using Pandas dataframes.
+The intention is to simplify the HMM as much as possible, and to create a visually appealing representation of the HMM, while preserving the functionality of existing implementations.
+In addition, comments are provided throughout the code, explaining every procedure in-depth.

+This project is a work in progress, and only the first part of the Viterbi algorithm has been completed.